-HPE uses live event polling during their HPE Discover conferences to spark meaningful conversations between presenter and audience, and between audience and HPE sales staff.
+Hewlett Packard Enterprise uses live event polling during their HPE Discover conferences to spark meaningful conversations between presenter and audience, and between audience and HPE staff.

 HPE Discover, in the company's own words, is a place to discuss areas "where our customers have asked for our help."
 At HPE Discover London in 2016, the topic du jour was big data.
 HPE customers know that data will, in short order, be the backbone of business.
-But they also have questions about what that future looks like.
+They also have questions about what form that future will take.

 Three HPE big data experts — alongside a number of respected guests — took to the stage to begin the conversation.
 First, Bill Philbin, HPE’s VP & GM of Storage and Big Data, polled the audience to get surface-level information about the precise concerns of HPE customers.